 Option a – Only I

-Consider the following statements I. In case of Arunachal Pradesh, Sikkim and Goa, the minimum number of persons to Legislative Assembly is fixed at 30.
+Consider the statements: I. In Arunachal Pradesh, Sikkim, and Goa, the minimum strength of the Legislative Assembly is fixed at 30.
 II.
-Some members of the Legislative Assemblies in Sikkim and Nagaland are also elected indirectly.
-Which of the above statements is/are correct?
+Some members in the Legislative Assemblies of Sikkim and Nagaland are elected indirectly.

 (a) Only I